JAlcocerT/Docker/Dev/API/readme.md

-Services to tinker with APIs
+Services to tinker with APIs:

+1. Hoppscotch
+2. Others: Postman